Analgesics

 Source PDF All Studies Meta AnalysisMeta

-Retrospective 616 patients in China showing increased risk of disease progression for vitamin C treatment within five days.
+Retrospective 616 patients in China showing increased risk of disease progression with vitamin C treatment.

 risk of progression, 135.3% higher, HR 2.35, p = 0.18, adjusted per study, binary logistic regression.